Zidane-Han/myLeetcode/Backtracking/40 Combination Sum II/README.md

-# Combination Sum (Medium)
+# Combination Sum II (Medium)

 ## Description

 Given a set of candidate numbers (candidates) (without duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

-The same repeated number may be chosen from candidates unlimited number of times.
+Each number in candidates may only be used once in the combination.

 **Note**: